 - 3 green onions, sliced

-- 6 ounces snow peas, cut in half on the diagonal if long (could substitute 4 cups blanched broccoli florets or 3 cups shredded cabbage)
+- 6 ounces snow peas, cut in half on the diagonal if long (may substitute 4 cups blanched broccoli florets or 3 cups shredded cabbage or a combination)

-- 1 red or yellow bell pepper (or a mix of both), sliced into strips
+- 1 red or yellow bell pepper (or a mix of both), sliced into thin strips

 - Optional garnishes: 1/4 cup chopped peanuts and/or 1 tablespoon sesame seeds; fresh cilantro, chopped